DanielVandH/NaturalNeighbours.jl/docs/src/interpolation_math.md

 ## Sibson's $C^1$ Interpolant

-Sibson's $C^1$ interpolant, which we call Sibson-1 interpolation, extends on Sibon's coordinates above, also called Sibson-0 coordinates, is $C^1$ at the data sites.
-A limitation of it is that it requires an estimate of the gradient $\boldsymbol \nabla_i$ at the data sites $\boldsymbol x_i$, which may be estimated using the derivative generation techniques describd in the sidebar.
+Sibson's $C^1$ interpolant, which we call Sibson-1 interpolation, extends on Sibson coordinates above, also called Sibson-0 coordinates, is $C^1$ at the data sites.
+A limitation of it is that it requires an estimate of the gradient $\boldsymbol \nabla_i$ at the data sites $\boldsymbol x_i$, which may be estimated using the derivative generation techniques described in the sidebar.

 Following [Bobach's thesis](https://kluedo.ub.rptu.de/frontdoor/deliver/index/docId/2104/file/diss.bobach.natural.neighbor.20090615.pdf) or [Flötotto's thesis](https://theses.hal.science/tel-00832487/PDF/these-flototto.pdf), the Sibson-1 interpolant $f^{\text{SIB}1}$ is a linear combination of $f^{\text{SIB}0} \equiv f^{\text{SIB}}$ and another interpolant $\xi$.
 We define: